 Archives for January 2018

 With the positive feedback on my bucket list post on Asia last week, I’ve decided to publish two travel posts this week!
 Today’s post features another bucket list destination of mine: the beautiful state of Colorado.

 Unfortunately, I’ve not yet been able to find my way to Asia in my travels, but throughout the week, I’ve been thinking a lot about finding my way over there in the next couple of years.
 Of course, this means that I’ve found myself searching through all of the amazing things to do in this part of the world, particularly in South East Asia.
 Whether you’re looking for a family beach holiday or a rugged backpacking adventure, you’re certain to find what you’re looking for in this part of the beautiful continent.
+It doesn’t matter what type of adventure you’re looking for because if it is a family holiday or backpacking, there is endless trips that will leave you with lasting memories.
 Here are just a few reasons to explore this region of the world.

 A couple of weeks ago, mere days into the new year, my grandfather passed away after a three year battle with leukaemia.
 I have lived with him and my grandmother for about four years while I was in university, and despite being “prepared” for the death for quite some time now, I have to say that losing him has been the hardest death that I have experienced in my life.
 I’ve been thinking about it for what feels like an incredibly long time, through my very odd and unproductive coping methods with grief, and have finally come to the conclusion that maybe, like nearly everything else in my life, the best way for me to figure this all out (at least figure out some small semblance of the situation) is by writing about it.